Glossary

 Saṅgha: On the conventional (sammati) level, this term denotes the communities of Buddhist monks and nuns.
 On the noble or ideal (ariya) level, it denotes those followers of the Buddha, lay or ordained, who have attained at least stream-entry.

 Satipaṭṭhāna: Establishing of mindfulness; foundation of mindfulness.
-The meditative practice of focusing on a particular frame of reference—the body in and of itself, feelings in and of themselves, mind-states in an of themselves, or mental qualities in an of themselves—ardent, alert, and mindfulness, putting aside greed and distress in reference to the world.
+The meditative practice of focusing on a particular frame of reference—the body in and of itself, feelings in and of themselves, mind-states in and of themselves, or mental qualities in and of themselves—ardent, alert, and mindful, putting aside greed and distress in reference to the world.
 This practice then forms the basis for jhāna.

 Sutta: Discourse.
 Sanskrit form: Sūtra.